mCodex/react-native-sensitive-info/website/versioned_docs/version-6.x/overview.md

 ### BREAKING CHANGES:

 * This version uses by default **keystore to encrypt/decrypt data** on Android.
-So, if you use the master branch in your project you may not be able to retrieve previous saved data.
+So, if you use the **master branch** or **v5.x** in your project you may not be able to retrieve previous saved data.
 We still need more work to handle this.
 The discussion can be found [here](https://github.com/mCodex/react-native-sensitive-info/issues/196).
 On the other hand, if you already use keystore branch you can give it a try.

-* In addiction to that the method `isHardwareDetected` was removed due to `isSensorAvailable`
+* The method `isHardwareDetected` was removed due to `isSensorAvailable`

 ### More changes